 e.g. "t a t o o" gets you tiki-admin_toolbars (the PHP, tpl and js files if you want)

 - Also, if you specify the line number it takes you straight to it, as in

 - Especially the way you can type the initials of the words in the filename

 - Edit -> Copy Reference

-Except the way it includes the leading slash... must looks for a pref for that!
+Except for the way it includes the leading slash... must look for a pref for that!